 You may choose to restrict the collection or use of your personal information in the following ways:

-- whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you consent to your information to be used by RedLaw for direct marketing purposes
+- whenever you are asked to fill in a form on the website, look for the box that you can click to indicate what you would like your personal data to be processed for

 - if you have previously agreed to RedLaw using and or storing your personal information you may change your mind at any time by writing to or emailing us at email@example.com or RedLaw, 200 Aldersgate Street, London EC1A 4HD.